Originally published 4/13/2018

 Given all of the above, Dr. Zequi answers YES to his own question about focal therapy as the next step in prostate cancer management.
 Interested readers may be interested in Dr. Zequi’s entire article, which is not long but is filled with excellent information and research summaries.

-At our own Sperling Prostate Center, we offer real time MRI-guided Focal Laser Ablation (FLA).
-We have done more of these procedures than anyone else, and our results more than satisfy Dr. Zequi’s ideal for a best-of-both-worlds treatment for PCa.
+At our own Sperling Prostate Center, we offer three approved MRI-guided focal therapies: 1) Focal Laser Ablation (FLA), TULSA-PRO, and Exablate MRI-guided Focused Ultrasound.
+Dr. Sperling works with each individual patient to determine which method best suits his disease and meets his lifestyle preferences.
+Our results more than satisfy Dr. Zequi’s ideal for a best-of both-worlds treatment for PCa.
 In line with published studies, our patients benefit from cancer control that is competitive with whole gland therapies, yet with minimal-to-no risk of urinary or sexual side effects.

 For more information, visit the Sperling Prostate Center website.